 Orthopedics is a medical specialty devoted to the diagnosis, treatment, rehabilitation and prevention of injuries and diseases of your body’s musculoskeletal system.
-This complex system includes your bones, joints, ligaments, tendons, muscles and nerves, and allows you to move, work and be active.
+This complex system includes your bones, joints, ligaments, tendons, muscles and nerves, which allow you to move, work and be active.

 A common myth about orthopedics is that once a patient is referred to an orthopedic surgeon, surgery is the inevitable avenue of treatment.
-In reality, Richland Hospital’s Orthopedic Surgeon Dr. Thomas Beck, utilizes a variety of methods to treat injuries and diseases including medication, exercise, therapy, or lifestyle changes.
-Only when it is the best strategy for the patient is surgery recommended.
+In reality, Richland Hospital’s Orthopedic Surgeon Dr. Thomas Beck, utilizes a variety of methods to treat injuries and diseases.
+These methods include: medication, exercise, therapy, or lifestyle changes.
+Only when it is the best strategy for the patient, is surgery recommended.

 Your health is our number one concern at the Richland Hospital.
-From treating children with broken bones, to treating sports-related injuries, to performing complex joint replacements, Dr. Thomas Beck offers a broad range of surgical and non-surgical techniques to bring you the latest advancements in comprehensive orthopedic care, including the new Anterior (Front) Hip Replacement Procedure.
+From treating children with broken bones, to treating sports-related injuries, to performing complex joint replacements, Dr. Thomas Beck offers a broad range of surgical and non-surgical techniques.
+Dr. Beck brings you the latest advancements in comprehensive orthopedic care, including the new Anterior (Front) Hip Replacement Procedure.
 If you suspect that you have an orthopedic problem, make an appointment to get evaluated.
 Early diagnosis and treatment is associated with the best outcomes.